phoswald/sample-openwebstart/README.md

 ## TODO

 - JARs should be signed
-- JARs should have to be listed manually in JNLP file.
+- JARs should not have to be listed manually in JNLP file.